Gas Safe registered engineers have a responsibility to advise you when they find dangerous gas installations in your home.

 Over time, industry standards may change and, as a result, existing installations may not always meet the current safety requirements.
 A “not to current standards” installation is one which does not meet with current standards, but is safe.
 You may however wish to improve the installation to meet current standards as this could improve the reliability and lifespan of the installation.
 If the installation has been carried out recently, you should contact the registered gas business that carried out the work to correct any identified faults.
 For older installations your gas engineer can advise you whether the installation should be brought in line with current standards.

-It is always a good idea to bring an installation up to current standards, but that will often depend upon whether the work can be undertaken at reasonable cost, or whether any other work is likely to be carried out on the installation in the near future, such as a replacement appliance.
+It is always a good idea to bring an installation up to current standards, but that will often depend upon whether the work can be undertaken at a reasonable cost, or whether any other work is likely to be carried out on the installation in the near future, such as a replacement appliance.

 Concern for Safety